Helpful Tips for New Students

 Getting Your Textbooks

-We strongly suggest that every student get an ID card from Panther Card, located in the main lobby that connects all 3 Litchfield Towers, on Fifth Avenue on the University campus.
-Your ID card is used to access various services in the libraries on campus, will allow you to obtain free computer software from the University, will allow you to obtain discounts on tickets to various sports and cultural events in the city that require proof that you are a student, and will allow you to ride the Port Authority Bus for free 24 hours/day, 7 days/week, 365 days/year.
+Every student can get a Pitt Student ID card from Panther Central, located in the main lobby that connects all three Litchfield Towers on Fifth Avenue of the Oakland campus.
+Your Pitt ID card is used to access various services in the campus libraries, obtain free computer software from the University, get discounted tickets to various sports and cultural events in the city, and ride Pittsburgh Regional Transit for free while you are enrolled.

 Parking at Pitt

-Evening parking permits are available in the Parking Office, 204 Brackenridge Hall, Monday through Friday, 8:00 a.m. until 5:00 p.m.
-Parking permits allow student parking after 3:50 p.m. or 4:50 p.m. (depending on the site) at a number of University sites on both upper and lower campus.
-Parking permits are $35.00 per term for full-time and part-time students.
-Valid proof of university registration and a vehicle owner's card or registration card are needed to obtain an evening permit.
-Permits are available on a first-come basis.
-Information is available at http://www.pts.pitt.edu/.
+Student parking permits are available first-come, first-serve from the Pitt Mobility Parking Office.
+Evening parking permits are available from the Parking Office located at 127 N. Bellefield Avenue.
+Office hours are Monday through Friday from 8:00 a.m. to 5:00 p.m.
+Parking permits allow student parking after 2:50 p.m. or 4:50 p.m. at a number of sites around campus.
+Valid proof of student registration and a vehicle owner's card or registration card are needed to obtain an evening permit.
+Learn more on the Student Parking page.

-You will pay a computer usage fee as a part of your tuition bill.
+A computer usage fee is a part of your tuition costs.
 This fee entitles you to use a Pitt computer account.
-As soon as you have registered, you will be assigned a computer account user ID and password, and this information will be mailed to you.
-If you register late, right before your class starts, you may need to activate your computer account before you have received this information in the mail.
-To get your login ID and password, you will need to go to one of the larger computer labs on campus (Cathedral of Learning or David Lawrence Hall), and show your ID card.
+As soon as you have registered, you will be assigned a computer account user ID and password, and this information will be sent to you.
+If you register late or right before classes starts, you may need to activate your computer account before you have received this information in the mail.
+To get your login ID and password, you will need to go to one of the larger computer labs on campus (Cathedral of Learning or David Lawrence Hall), and show your Student ID card.
 If you have received this information in the mail, you will not need to go in person to activate your account.

-The Student Affairs & Alumni Relations located at 240 Victoria Building (at the top of the escalator on the 2nd floor), provides many services and support to nursing students, both degree-seeking and non-degree-seeking.
-The office is open between 8 a.m. and 5 p.m. during the fall and spring terms and 8:30 am – 4:30 pm during the summer term.
-This office is the right place to start if you have questions.
-The phone number is 412 624-4586 or toll free at 1-888-747-0794
+Student Affairs is located at 240 Victoria Building at the top of the escalator on the 2nd floor.
+Student Affairs staff provide many services and support to nursing students, both degree-seeking and non-degree-seeking.
+The office is open between 8 a.m. – 5 p.m. during the Fall and Spring semesters, and 8 a.m. – 4:30 p.m. during the Summer semester.
+If you have questions, feel free to visit us in-person or call 1-888-747-0794.

 Important Registration Information

 When you are a continuing student (you have registered for a least one term in the past year), you must register for the next term by the registration deadline for continuing students, or you will have to pay a late registration fee.
-Deadlines and other registration information can be found on the school website: www.nursing.pitt.edu.
-There is a link to the university calendar, which also has a list of important dates.
-Pay particular attention to registration deadlines; add/drop deadlines, and withdrawal deadlines.
+Read about School of Nursing deadlines and other registration information.
+Check the University Calendar which outlines important dates such as Registration, Add/Drop, and Withdrawal deadlines.